Obesity and cardiovascular disease risk among Africans residing in Europe and Africa: the RODAM study

 Abstract

-Background: The association between anthropometric variables and CVD risk among Africans is unclear.
+Background: The association between anthropometric variables and cardiovascular disease (CVD) risk among Africans is unclear.
 We examined the discriminative ability of anthropometric variables and estimate cutoffs for predicting CVD risk among Africans.
-Methods: The Research on Obesity and Diabetes among African Migrants RODAM study was a multisite cross-sectional study of Africans in
+Methods: The Research on Obesity and Diabetes among African Migrants (RODAM) study was a multisite cross-sectional study of

 ... read more